PEN Lecture Series

 How not to fool yourself with p-value and other statistics

-In 2016 the American Statistical Association published its first position paper on the use of p-values, and recently this year a group of statisticians and other researchers published a paper recommending a change to the traditional definition of statistical significance.
+In 2016 the American Statistical Association published its first position paper on the use of p-values, and in 2017 a group of statisticians and other researchers published a paper recommending a change to the traditional definition of statistical significance.
 This talk will discuss some of the p-values problems and solutions raised in these and other papers, illustrating the ideas through a series of examples of published studies.
 The need for more attention to the communication and "human factors" of statistics and data science will also be briefly discussed.

 Impacting early acoustic mapping in infants: Translational strategies can alter the course of language learning disorders.